AXL811/AXL811.github.io/_pages/cv.md

 Research in Progress
 ======
+How to Win the EV Competition? with Prof. Brian Wu

 [//]: <> (Optional)
 * Internet platforms (Didi, TikTok, etc.): <i>I am studying how platforms cultivate and compete for participants, such as influencers, and cross-border expansions.
 Research methods: NLP (text analysis), CV (video analysis), interviews, econometrics</i>